RedsXDD/neopywal.nvim/README.md

 }
 ```

-Then you can apply the colors in a way similar to the one found in [custom Highlights](#Customizing-Highlights).
+Then you can apply the colors in a way similar to the one found in [custom highlights](#Customizing-Highlights).

 ### Example